 It is possible to complete the required AS degree general education courses before entering the Medical Assistant Specialty CCC program, while completing the prerequisites.
 This will allow you to achieve your AS degree goal much faster.
 See "Entrance Criteria/Course Sequencing" for the list of required courses.

-Question 14: I've already completed EFSC's Medical Assistant PSAV program — how can I earn the A.S. degree?
+Question 14: I've previously completed EFSC's former Medical Assistant PSAV program — how can I earn the A.S. degree?

-In order to qualify for the AS degree, previous Medical Assistant PSAV graduates must complete the Medical Assistant Specialty CCC first.
+In order to qualify for the A.S. degree, previous Medical Assistant PSAV graduates must coordinate the transfer of their PSAV credits into the Medical Assistant Specialty CCC first.
 In order to transition, you must have:

-- Graduated the Medical Assistant PSAV program within 3 years of applying to the CCC
+- Graduated from the former Medical Assistant PSAV program within 3 years of applying

 - Passed the PSAV courses with “C” or higher (including supports)

-- Meet all admission requirements (submit app & pay fee) and have your major updated
+- Meet all admission requirements (submit application & pay fee) and have your major

-to the CCC by a Nursing & Health Science Advisor, any semester
+updated to the CCC by a Nursing & Health Science Advisor, which can be done any semester.

 *If you have already completed A&P 1 and 2, you will still apply to the CCC, meet with Nursing & Health Science Advising and submit credit petitions with program manager.
 Once the petitions are approved, they can apply for graduation in that term

-- Once CCC graduation is approved, you can apply to the Medical Assistant Advanced A.S. degree
+- Once credit for the CCC and graduation with that certificate is approved, you can apply to the Medical Assistant Advanced A.S. degree.

 To advance to this A.S. degree the learner must: